aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axisbins/_index.md

 ```

-Gets or set the overflow of axis bins
+the overflow of axis bins

 **Returns:**
 double